databricks/koalas/CONTRIBUTING.md

 - [`DataFrame.to_numpy()`](https://koalas.readthedocs.io/en/stable/reference/api/databricks.koalas.DataFrame.to_numpy.html): returns a numpy array, works with both pandas and Koalas

 Note that it is clear from the names that these functions return some local data structure that would require materializing data in a single node's memory.
 For these functions, we also explicitly document them with a warning note that the resulting data structure must be small.

+#### Be a lean API layer and move fast

+Koalas is designed as an API overlay layer on top of Spark.
+The project should be lightweight, and most functions should be implemented as wrappers around Spark or pandas.
+Koalas does not accept heavyweight implementations, e.g. execution engine changes.

+This approach enables us to move fast.
+For the considerable future, we aim to be making weekly releases.

 #### High test coverage